 Since allowing consumers to buy items through the site, Fancy said it earns more than $50,000 a week in merchandise and travel purchases and has attracted thousands of merchants who offer deals on their items and destinations.
 It’s hard to imagine that individual DIY items will come with big price tags (especially since it’s the buyer who gets to set the price on Zaarly), but by bringing commerce to a new class of products, Fancy could boost its value as a shopping utility.

-Related investigate and research from GigaOM Pro:
+Related research and analysis from GigaOM Pro:

 Subscriber content.
-Sign adult for a giveaway trial.
+Sign up for a free trial.